-On a case-by-case basis, the Senior Leader may determine that for a restorative action plan to be successful, it may need to include communicating information about the disciplinary action taken to other members of the workplace.
-Where this information is provided, the members of the workplace, in keeping with the principles of this policy, must observe strict confidentiality at all times.
-Prior to taking this course of action, the Senior Leader will consult with Human Resources.
+On a case-by-case basis, the Senior Leader may determine that for a restorative action plan to be successful, it may need to include communicating information about the disciplinary action taken to other members of the workplace or learning environment.
+Where this information is provided, the members of the learning environment, in keeping with the principles of this policy, must observe strict confidentiality at all times.
+Prior to taking this course of action, the Senior Leader will consult with Department Director and Participant Resources.